 This baked mostaccioli isn’t just another pasta recipe.
-These little tube-shaped pasta in their robust meaty sauce evoke images of grandma’s open-windowed kitchen with the rolling hills of the Italian countryside in the background!
+These little tube-shaped pastas in their robust meaty sauce evoke images of grandma’s open-windowed kitchen with the rolling hills of the Italian countryside in the background!
 The savory aroma virtually envelopes my body drawing me to the open door of the oven and that delicious bubbling dish inside.
 Salivating yet?

 What I Love About Mostaccioli Recipe